lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Vulkan Keyboard Setups/Project Oracle/ReadMe.txt

 4. Rubick's Stollen Spell (Could be anything and must have all 3 casts)
 5. And all auto-cast abilities (self-cast toggles them on or off)
 6. Pugna's Nether Ward

+Known Issues:
+1. Self-cast abilities which are auto-castable are self-casted when the auto-cast hotkey is pressed.
+Only affects Ogre Magi, Lich, and neutral troll priest.
+This is a valve bug and out of my control.